 A browser simply does what it’s told, and has no idea whether a script is malicious in nature or not.
 When creating a CSP, you can customize exactly where things like JS, CSS, fonts, or pretty much anything at all, are and aren’t allowed to load from.

 GridPane includes several security headers for every website on the platform.
-These prevent cross-site (XSS) scripting and clickjacking to keep your website secure.
+These prevent cross-site (XSS) scripting and clickjacking in order to keep your website secure.

-It is now considered a legacy header, and has been superceded by the Content Security Policy Header (CSP).
+It is now considered a legacy header and has been superseded by the Content Security Policy Header (CSP).
 The Content Security Policy header provides for fine granular control over the security policy not just for iFrames, but all content types.

-GridPane does comes with a gp-cli command to easily enable a partially configured CSP header, but we do not enable this header by default.
+GridPane does come with a GP-CLI command to easily enable a partially configured CSP header, but we do not enable this header by default.
 It requires affirmative action from a user to enable it.

 So the question is why?
 Why are we implementing the outdated legacy header to stop Clickjacking protection, instead of defaulting to enable the CSP header, which provides for granular clickjacking protection and so much more?